ProjectData - Project 2013 OData service reference

-For more information about query string options such as $filter, $orderby, $skip, and $top, see also OData: URI conventions.
+For more information about query string options such as $filter, $orderby, $skip, and $top, see also OData URL conventions.

 The ProjectData service does not implement the $links query option or the $expand query option.
 Excel 2013 internally uses the Association elements and the AssociationSet elements in the entity data model to help create associations between entities, for pivot tables and other constructs.

-Querying OData feeds for Project Server 2013 reporting data shows several ways to query the ProjectData service.
+Querying OData feeds for Project 2013 reporting data shows several ways to query the ProjectData service.

 ReportingData elements includes the list of EntityType elements and Association elements.